 The College to Career Program is tuition-free.
 Please keep in mind that The Riordan Programs does not pay for housing nor transportation costs.
 Our program identifies housing needs and we do our best to ensure all applicants are housed.
-Applicants are encouraged to seek housing accomodations during the program.
+Applicants are encouraged to seek housing accommodations during the program.

 Submit the application for the College to Career Program online.
 Items needed for the online application are applicant background, updated college transcripts, updated copy of your resume, one academic or community reference and two personal statements.